clusterinthecloud/docs/source/finalise.rst

 which specifies for each shape, what the service limit is for each AD in the region your cluster lives in.
 In this case each of the shapes ``VM.Standard2.1`` and ``VM.Standard2.2`` have a service limit of 1 in each AD.
 The system will automatically adjust for the shape used by the management node.

+To decide what to put here, you should refer to your service limits in the OCI website.
+In the future, we hope to be able to extract these automatically but for now you need to replicate it manually.

 On a Google-based system, you should set it to something like: